 In addition to receiving an initial orientation and training on MSIX, all MMEP staff participate in the MSIX on-line training when they initially sign up for MSIX.
 MMEP staff receive an annual MSIX training and review, which specifically focuses on what information is available on a consolidated student record and how best to use that information to drive effective service delivery for the individual.
 Specifically, MMEP ID&R staff receive MSIX training at one of their bi-monthly team meetings.
 This training is focused on potential uses of MSIX data, as well as reports to assist in recruitment efforts and eligibility verification.

-For the 2016-17 school year, additional training will provided to the MMEP staff to input enrollment data on a weekly basis.
-This will require a one-day training and possibly some additional support from the MMEP Data Manager and MMEP Program Director.
+For the 2016-17 school year, additional training was provided to the MMEP staff to input enrollment data on a weekly basis.
+This required a one-day training and possibly some additional support from the MMEP Data Manager and MMEP Program Director.

 When a migratory student is moving from Massachusetts to a known location, the MMEP Data Manager enters the MSIX student record and sends a notification to the receiving state.
-The MMEP Data Manager and MMEP ID&R Director are listed as contacts if the receiving state staff requires further information.
-The MMEP Data Manager, MMEP ID&R Director, and the MMEP Program Director receive all notifications from a sending state when a migratory student is arriving in Massachusetts.
-The MMEP ID&R Director has the primary responsibility to follow through with the initial contact for the new family/youth and requests a copy of the COE from the sending state.
-When the contact has been made, the MMEP ID&R Director and the MMEP ID&R staff person meet with the family/youth in a face-to-face visit and a MMEP COE is completed.
+The MMEP Data Manager, the MMEP ID&R/Program Director, and the MMEP State Director are listed as contacts if the receiving state staff requires further information.
+The MMEP Data Manager, MMEP ID&R/Program Director, and the MMEP Program Director receive all notifications from a sending state when a migratory student is arriving in Massachusetts.
+The MMEP ID&R/Program Director has the primary responsibility to follow through with the initial contact for the new family/youth and requests a copy of the COE from the sending state.
+When the contact has been made, the MMEP ID&R/Program Director and the MMEP ID&R staff person meet with the family/youth in a face-to-face visit and a MMEP COE is completed.
 The COE then follows the same protocol of any COE that is submitted in the state.
-For the 2016-2017 school year, the MMEP plans to consult with MS/EdD to move from a paper COE to an electronic COE, as well as create MSIX Identification Cards for all eligible migratory students.
-These laminated cards, which will contain their MSIX number, will be provided to the students and allow them to link up to another migrant program if they were to move and re-qualify.
+In the 2016-2017 school year, the MMEP consulted with MS/EdD to move from a paper COE to an electronic COE, as well as to create MSIX Identification Cards for all eligible migratory students.
+These laminated cards, which contain their MSIX number, are provided to the students and allow them to link up to another migrant program if they were to move and re-qualify.

 In addition to the utilization of MSIX to promote interstate and intrastate coordination of services for migratory students, the MMEP Leadership Team and staff , as well as MMMP parents attend various National MEP conferences and meetings.
 Examples of conferences and meetings are as follows: Office of Migrant Education Annual Director’s Meeting, the Interstate Migrant Education Council, OSY Consortium Grant State Steering Meetings, National ID&R Forum, and the National Association of State Directors of Migrant Education Council.
 MMEP staff also attend conferences within Massachusetts, as well as participate on advisory groups and coalitions throughout the state to support and promote networks among agencies serving the migrant population.